10 Must-Have Delicacies During Ganesh Chaturthi

 Ganapati festival is just round the corner, and so are the plethora of sweetmeats waiting just for you.
 But that’s not all!
 Apart from the customary modaks, Lord Ganesha’s festival is celebrated with a host of dishes.
 So, we decided to list down 10 delectable dishes in sweet and savoury that you can have this Ganapati pooja.

-- Anyone in Maharashtra definitely knows what Shrikhand Made from hung curd, this delectable dessert can also use mangoes and other fruits to give it a distinctive flavour.
+Anyone in Maharashtra definitely knows what shrikhand is.
+Made from hung curd, this delectable dessert can also use mangoes and other fruits to give it a distinctive flavour.
 To make it a little easy on the hand, make use of Bajaj Hand Blender to blend the hung yogurt.

 There you go!
 10 Delicacies that will leave you craving for more.
 And, with efficient Bajaj cooking appliances at your service, even making such delectable dishes will now be an effortless task.
 So go ahead and indulge your taste buds!